 Call for Research Poster Abstracts

-The College of Engineering is will conduct the 12th annual Research Open House on Thursday, April 10, 2014.
+The College of Engineering will conduct the 13th annual Research Open House on Thursday, April 16, 2015.
 We encourage undergraduate and graduate students to prepare and display posters highlighting their research.
 The poster competition is open to all visitors, including student researchers from any College or University.

-Deadline for poster astract registration is Friday, February 28, 2014.
+Deadline for poster abstract registration is Saturday, February 28, 2015.

-Students must fill out the poster registration form to submit a poster.
+Students must fill out the poster registration form to register your poster.
+ROH REGISTRATION (IMPORTANT: Read this before registration) .
 Registration forms will be electronically compiled based on your judging category.
 Please make sure your judging category is correct before submitting the form.
-You may contact Melissa Ward or Joel Steele for any questions or problems.
+You may contact Cynthia Hernandez or Joel Steele for any questions or problems.
 A list of Poster Abstracts will be published in a booklet and be available at the Student Luncheon.
-Additional copies may be available after April 11, 2014 in the Dean's Office.
+Additional copies will be available the second week of April 2015 in the Dean's Office.

 Each poster should be staffed with at least one author to explain the research to judges and visitors.
 Presentation schedules will be emailed to students approximately one week prior to the Open House.
-Posters should be printed and ready for display on Wednesday, April 9, 2014 between the hours of 1:00-5:00 pm.
-Each poster must be displayed by 9:00 am on Thursday, April 10, 2014 and removed by 5:00 pm.
-Posters left after 5:00 pm will be available to pick up for a few days before being discarded.
+Posters should be printed and ready for display on Wednesday, April 15, 2015 between the hours of 1:00-5:00 pm.
+Each poster must be displayed by 9:00 am on Thursday, April 16th and removed the next day Friday, April 17th by 3:00 pm.
+Posters left after 3:00 pm on Friday will be discarded.